-The HR-related questions that plague coworking space owners and managers—especially new or small spaces—can be numerous and overwhelming.
-Tracy Wilson, a self-proclaimed child of the coworking industry and HR professional with Pacific Coworking, which has 18 locations in northern California and Reno, Nevada, and partner company Cloud VO, shared her insights on how to navigate common HR hurdles and pitfalls, build a stellar community, and create mutually beneficial employer/employee relationships.
+"How do build a company culture where everyone wins?"
+It's a question that will arise for every coworking space owner and manager—especially new or small spaces.
+Tracy Wilson, a self-proclaimed child of the coworking industry and HR professional with Pacific Coworking, which has 18 locations in northern California and Reno, Nevada, and partner company Cloud VO, shared her insights on how to build a stellar community, and create a mutually beneficial employer/employee relationship.

 “It’s absolutely with my gut instinct,” she said, explaining that while she does tend to go into the hiring process looking for specific skillsets and qualities, hiring decisions often come down to chemistry.
 She pointed out that while onboarding might be about teaching someone to perform a job, an individual who fits into company culture well tends to be more important.